venkatakarthik-45/vsdworkshop/README.md

 ### Sign-Off:
 - After routing, the final layout is constructed, and the design enters the verification phase.
 There are two key types of verification:

    1) **Physical Verification:** This checks the design for adherence to fabrication rules through Design Rule Checking (DRC) and
         Layout vs. Schematic (LVS) verification.

    2) **Timing Verification:** Static Timing Analysis (STA) ensures that the design meets timing constraints across all operating conditions.

 ![Screenshot (542)](https://github.com/user-attachments/assets/c49d4e33-1907-4195-b0f9-d9478a065d86)

-## L3 - Introduction to OpenLANE and Strive chipsets
+## L3 & L4 - Introduction to OpenLANE detailed ASIC design flow and Strive chipsets

+- OpenLANE is an automated RTL-to-GDSII flow designed to streamline the ASIC (Application-Specific Integrated Circuit) design process.
+  By integrating various open-source tools, OpenLANE facilitates the entire design journey from RTL (Register Transfer Level) code to the final GDSII layout used for chip fabrication.

+- Key Stages of the OpenLANE ASIC Design Flow

+### Synthesis:
+Tool: Yosys
+Description: Converts RTL code into a gate-level netlist.
+This netlist, composed of logic gates, is functionally equivalent to the original RTL design and mapped to standard cells from the target process library, such as SkyWater 130nm.

+### Floorplanning:
+Tools: OpenROAD
+Description: Organizes the chip layout by defining component placements and power distribution.
+It involves:
+  Power Planning: Designing a power network with decoupling capacitors and tap cells.
+  Decoupling Capacitors and Tap Cells Insertion: Ensuring stable power delivery and reducing noise.

+### Placement:
+Tools: OpenROAD
+Description: Positions standard cells on the chip:
+  Global Placement: Initial placement to minimize congestion and timing issues.
+  Detailed Placement: Refines cell positions to optimize routing and meet timing constraints.

+### Clock Tree Synthesis (CTS):
+Tools: OpenROAD
+Description: Distributes the clock signal to sequential elements like flip-flops and registers, minimizing clock skew and ensuring synchronous operation across the chip.

+### Routing:
+Tools: OpenROAD
+Description: Connects cells using metal layers
+  Global Routing: Determines general routing paths.
+  Detailed Routing: Finalizes metal tracks, ensuring design rules compliance and optimizing performance.

+### Design for Test (DFT):
+Description: Enhances testability by:
+  Scan Insertion: Adding scan chains for easier testing.
+  Automatic Test Pattern Generation (ATPG): Creating test patterns.
+  Test Pattern Compaction: Reducing the number of patterns.
+  Fault Coverage and Simulation: Ensuring faults are detected and analyzed.

+### Post-Placement Optimization:
+Description: Further refine the design after initial placement to enhance performance and meet timing constraints.

+### Static Timing Analysis (STA):
+Tools: OpenSTA (part of OpenROAD)
+Description: Analyzes timing by extracting interconnect RC parameters and ensuring that the design meets all timing requirements.

+### Physical Verification:
+Tools: Magic, Netgen
+Description: Validates the final design:
+  Design Rule Checking (DRC): MAGIC is used to check design rules and ensure compliance with manufacturing constraints.
+  SPICE Extraction: MAGIC extracts SPICE models from the layout for detailed analysis.
+  Layout vs. Schematic (LVS): MAGIC and Netgen are used to compare the extracted SPICE models with the Verilog netlist, ensuring that      the layout matches the schematic design.

+### Antenna Rule Violation Handling:
+Description: Prevents issues caused by metal wires acting as antennas:
+Preventive Measures: Fake antenna diodes are added during placement.
+An antenna checker is used post-routing, and fake diodes are replaced with real ones if necessary.

+### Sign-off and Final GDSII Output:
+Description: Generates the final GDSII layout, which is ready for chip fabrication.

+- Regression Testing: OpenLANE performs regression testing by running the flow on approximately 70 designs and comparing results to known benchmarks.
+This ensures the flow's accuracy and reliability.
+- Modes of Operation:
+   OpenLANE supports:
+    Autonomous Mode: Automated, "push-button" operation for quick design.
+    Interactive Mode: Step-by-step execution for detailed control.